Metric dimensional reduction at singularities with implications to Quantum Gravity: Singularities in General Relativity

-Equation \eqref{eq_einstein_tensor_density_palatini} allows us to define the Einstein tensor density $G_{ab}\sqrt{-g}$ of weight $W=1$, which is smoot even if the metric $g$ is degenerate, and again the densitized Einstein equation \eqref{eq_densitized_einstein} can be obtained, with weight $W=1$.
+Equation \eqref{eq_einstein_tensor_density_palatini} allows us to define the Einstein tensor density $G_{ab}\sqrt{-g}$ of weight $W=1$, which is smooth even if the metric $g$ is degenerate, and again the densitized Einstein equation \eqref{eq_densitized_einstein} can be obtained, with weight $W=1$.

 This shows that the action principles themselves suggest that Einstein's equation has to admit extensions at singularities.